Higher Laminations and Affine Buildings: Background

 \end{theorem}

+\begin{note} There are two things to be careful about in the above theorem.
+The first is that the atlas is actually on the space of positive configurations of flags parameterized by $C$ that are equivariant for {\em some} map $\rho: \pi_1(S) \rightarrow G$.
+It is possible, though quite unusual, that the same configuration of flags could be equivariant for more than one representation $\rho: \pi_1(S) \rightarrow G$.
+This is the reason that the identification of ${\mathcal X}_{G, S}$ (respectively ${\mathcal A}_{G, S}$) with positive configurations of flags (respectively principal affine flags) parameterized by $C$ is only birational.
+The second, less serious, caution, is that it is unclear whether the atlases cover the whole space.
+However, we do not require this to be the case.

+We shall see that once we have taken the $\R_{>0}$-points of these spaces, both these problems magically disappear--the positive points are sufficiently generic that each point of ${\mathcal X}_{G, S}$ (respectively ${\mathcal A}_{G, S}$) corresponds to a unique configuration of flags, and each coordinate chart completely covers the positive part of the space (though these facts require some work to prove). \end{note}

-In particular, when $S$ is a disk with marked points on the boundary we simply get moduli spaces of cyclically ordered configurations of points in the flag variety ${\mathcal B}: = G/B$ and twisted cyclic configurations of points of the principal affine variety ${\mathcal A}:= G/U$.
+In particular, when $S$ is a disk with marked points on the boundary we get moduli spaces of configurations of points in the flag variety ${\mathcal B}: = G/B$ and twisted configurations of points of the principal affine variety ${\mathcal A}:= G/U$.
 For more details, see \cite{FG1}